skwp/dotfiles/README.md

 and autocomplete features (the spelling fixer autocomplete is worth the money alone).

 Migrating from bash to zsh is essentially pain free.
-The zshrc provided here restores the only feature that I felt was 'broken' which is the Ctrl-R reverse history search.
+The zshrc provided here restores a few features that I felt was 'broken' including Ctrl-R reverse history search.

-While I am not going to support bash out of the box here, YADR _should_ work with bash if you just source the _aliases_ file.
-However, you soul will sing if you install zsh.
-I promise.

 Lots of things I do every day are done with two or three character mnemonic aliases.
 Please feel free to edit them: